Stephen A. Kent: Satanic ritual abuse

 Kent has researched testimony of individuals that have alleged Satanic ritual abuse, in a period from the 1930s to 1980s (also known as the Satanic panic).
-Kevin J. Christiano notes in the book Sociology of Religion: Contemporary Developments that Kent's research "shows that the Bible and biblical themes provide the primary references for the articulation of abuse," noting that "purported cult ceremonies particularly used biblical references and metaphors."
+Kent's opinions on the legitimacy of satanic ritual abuse have received criticism.
 He wrote a two part journal article on Satanic ritual abuse for the journal Religion in 1993.
-Kent's opinions on the legitimacy of satanic ritual abuse received criticism.
 Christopher Partridge said of this article that Kent "accepts uncritically the stories of alleged victims about satanic abuse [...] the problem is that there is absolutely no concrete evidence that such rituals are practiced and no evidence that Satanists are interested in carrying out such inversions of obscure biblical texts."
+Kevin J. Christiano notes in the book Sociology of Religion: Contemporary Developments that Kent's research "shows that the Bible and biblical themes provide the primary references for the articulation of abuse," noting that "purported cult ceremonies particularly used biblical references and metaphors."
 Sociologist Anson Shupe and Susan J. Darnell characterised Kent as "eccentric" on the subject matter, stating that research and police enquiries into the allegations of satanic ritual human sacrifice had proved them to be unfounded.

 Responding to this article, Jean La Fontaine criticized it, saying that though Kent made "an effort to seem objective," the article was not and that it strongly suggested the reliability of the testimonies.
 La Fontaine argued that the main objective in writing the article had been to validate these stories.
 She said Kent's dataset was unusual and criticized the fact that the number of people interviewed was not made clear; she further criticized Kent's failure to analyze other possible origins for these stories as "at best an academic weakness of the article and at worst a strong indicator that the veracity of the informants had been accepted in advance."
 In a rejoinder to Kent's article on satanic ritual abuse, David Frankfurter argued that Kent "accepts every detail of every story as if photographed" without providing further context.
 He argued that Kent demonstrated dubious research ethics and a lack of scholarly objectivity, having only been granted the interviews in turn for assistance in interpreting their memories.
 Frankfurter argued that any analysis drawn on this data was subject to "gross methodological problems" which Kent ignored; Frankfurter said there was little forensic evidence for any of these claims and that many of the convictions of supposed perpetrators of satanic ritual abuse had been overturned.